The Outsourcing Dilemma

 ✓ You don’t want to start from scratch.
 Another company may have an existing product they can customise

-Hear the ‘new rules’ direct from companies who have created smart, successful and distributed teams at our October event in Central London.
+Hear the ‘new rules’ direct from companies who have created smart, successful and distributed teams at our [October event] (/news/unboxed-consulting-to-host-event-for-digital-product-leaders) in Central London.